Area code 404

 Area code 404 is a telephone area code in the North American Numbering Plan (NANP) for Atlanta, Georgia and its closest suburbs.
 This comprises roughly the area encircled by Interstate 285.
-It is an enclave area code, surrounded by area code 770, which serves most of Atlanta's suburbs.
-Both, 404 and 770, are overlaid by area codes 678, 470, and 943.
+It is an enclave area code, surrounded by area code 770, which serves most of Metropolitan Atlanta.
+Both 404 and 770 are overlaid by area codes 678, 470, and 943.

 History

 Area code 404 was created in 1947 as one of the 86 original North American area codes, serving the entire state of Georgia.
 On July 1, 1954, the area from Macon southward was split off with area code 912.
-Area code 404 was reduced to the northern half of the state, from the Tennessee and North Carolina borders as far south as Columbus and Augusta.
+Numbering plan area 404 was reduced to the northern half of the state, from the Tennessee and North Carolina borders as far south as Columbus and Augusta.